Carina-P/Skiers-Destinations/README.md

 at favourite spots.

 ### User stories
 - US_001: As a user I want to be able to **navigate directly** to the map.
-If it is the map I am interested in.
 - US_002: As a user I want to be able to **navigate directly** to the rating list.
-So I can go directly to the rating list.
 - US_003: As a user I want to be able to **navigate directly** to contact form.
-So I can go directly to the form.
 - US-004: As a user I want to be able to **get back easily to the top** of the page.
 - US-005: As a user I want to know **where good skiing places**, in Europe, are situated in a **map**.
 In this way I know were in Europe the resort is situated.
 - US_006: As a user I want a **short description of a resort**.
 In this way I know if it is a resort that I am interested in.
 - US_007: As a user I want **uptodate information** about **snow conditions** at a resort.
 This is interesting to know if I am at the place or on my way to the place and want to know what to expect.
 If I am not going to the place it is interesting to follow and compare to other resorts.
 Deciding were I am going in the future.
 - US_008: As a user I want **todays weather forecast** at resort.
 This is interesting to know if I am at the place or on my way to the place and want to know what to expect.
-If I am not going to the place it is interesting to follow and compare to other resorts.
-Deciding were I am going in the future.
 - US_009: As a user I want to be able to **compare different ski resorts**.
 Things to compare:
     - **altitude** at top and at base
     - number of **slopes**
     - number of **lifts**
     These are thing interesting to know e.g. when you are deciding which resort you want to visit.
 - US_010: As a user I want to know which skiing places **other users rank as the best**.
-And I will get inspired on were I want to go or perhaps discover a new place I was not aware of.
-I can also compare resorts ranking to a resort that I already know about.
+And I will get inspired which resort to go to and perhaps discover a new place I was not aware of.
+I can also compare a specific resorts ranking to a resort that I already know about.
 - US_011: As a user I want to be able to **cast my on vote** for a resort.
-And in this I will be able to contribute to other users descision process.
+And thus contribute to other users descision process.
 - US_012: As a user I want to be able to **see how I graded each resort**.
 Thus I can compare my ranking between the resorts.
 - US_013: As a user I want to see the **resulting top-list** after I have casted my vote.
 If my vote affects the order of ski resorts I want to see it immediately.
 - US-014: As a user I want to be able to **send in my ratings** to be added to the list.
-And I can contribute to others.
 - US-014: As a user I want to be able to **influence which ski resorts are shown** on the site.
 If I am interested in a particular ski resort that does not show on the page.
 - US-015: As a user I want to be **inspired** to go skiing.
 And in this way more interested and keen on finding out more about resorts.